 Since fiscal year 2013, we have granted our Named Executive Officers Performance-Vesting RSUs as well as Time-Vesting RSUs.
 Time-Vesting RSUs generally vest quarterly over four years, subject to an equity award holder's continued employment through each applicable vesting date.
-The Performance-Vesting RSUs vest based on the satisfaction of both a time condition over four years (25% of the earned amount cliff vesting on the first anniversary of the vesting commencement date, based on the achievement of the Performance Condition, and the remaining portion vesting in equal quarterly installments over the three years thereafter) (the "Time Condition") as well as a performance condition (the "Performance Condition").
-For the Performance-Vesting RSUs, the Performance Condition for fiscal year 2016 was tied to the achievement of a license and maintenance revenue target: (i) at the threshold revenue amount, 50% of the target number of Performance-Vesting RSUs would be eligible to vest; (ii) at the target revenue amount, 100% of the target number of Performance-Vesting RSUs would be eligible to vest.
+The Performance-Vesting RSUs vest based on the satisfaction of both a time condition and a performance condition.
+Assuming performance conditions are met, Performance-Vesting RSUs vest over four years with 25% of the earned amount cliff vesting on the first anniversary of the vesting commencement date, and the remaining portion vesting in equal quarterly installments over the three years thereafter) (the "Time Condition").

+For the Performance-Vesting RSUs, the Performance Condition for fiscal year 2017 was tied to the achievement of a license and maintenance revenue target: (i) at the threshold revenue amount, 50% of the target number of Performance-Vesting RSUs would be eligible to vest; and (iii) at or above the maximum revenue amount, 150% of the target number of Performance-Vesting RSUs would be eligible to vest.
 If the license and maintenance revenue threshold is not attained, then none of the Performance-Vesting RSUs would be eligible to vest.
 In addition, if our license and maintenance revenue exceeds a ceiling amount, then the bonus would still be capped at 150% of target.
+In calculating the amount of license and maintenance revenue for this purpose, perpetual licenses revenue is subject to a cap and any amount in excess of that cap does not count towards achievement of the Performance Condition.
 Our Compensation Committee sets the target license and maintenance revenue at an amount that it believes can only be achieved with significant effort by our executives.
-For fiscal year 2016, the Company was determined to have achieved a license and maintenance revenue amount in excess of the ceiling, which resulted in 150% of the target number of Performance-Vesting RSUs satisfying the Performance Condition.
+Should the Company complete any acquisitions during the fiscal year, , the Performance Condition targets are adjusted based on the pro-forma operating plan presented to the Board of Directors or the Business Operating Committee.
+As a result, the applicable target for 2017 was adjusted to account for the two acquisitions that our Company completed in fiscal year 2017.
+For fiscal year 2017, the Company was determined to have achieved a license and maintenance revenue amount in excess of the target amount, which resulted in 123% of the target number of Performance-Vesting RSUs vesting in relation to Performance Condition achievement.
 25% of these earned Performance-Vesting RSUs vested at that time and the remainder will time-vest in equal installments over the next three years subject to the holder's continued employment with us.